JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/syntax_highlighting_and_error_highlighting.md

 ## Annotator

 The third level of highlighting is performed through the [`Annotator`](%gh-ic%/platform/analysis-api/src/com/intellij/lang/annotation/Annotator.java) interface.
-A plugin can register one or more annotators in the `com.intellij.annotator` extension point, and these annotators are called during the background highlighting pass to process the elements in the custom language's PSI tree.
+A plugin can register one or more annotators in the <include from="snippets.topic" element-id="ep"><var name="ep" value="com.intellij.annotator"/></include>, and these annotators are called during the background highlighting pass to process the elements in the custom language's PSI tree.
 Attribute `language` should be set to the Language ID where this annotator applies to.
 If highlighting data requires invoking external tools, use [](#external-annotator) instead.